Confusing results when searching for "Daitokai" in Munich

 Alternatives to Daitiokai in and around Munich

-The tradition of teppan yaki restaurants in Munich is currently only maintained by the Restaurant Toshi in Wurzererstr. (near Maximilianstr.) continues.
+The tradition of teppan yaki restaurants is currently only carried on in Munich by the Toshi restaurant in Wurzererstr. (near Maximilianstr.).

 For those who venture a little outside of Munich, Augsburg is home to the Restaurant Manyoabout which one also hears good things (at least Japanese and Japanese cooks work there, from the ambience it sometimes seems to be a bit sober - we must try again).